pathllk1/javascript-tailwind-prima/docs/PROJECT_OVERVIEW.md

 - API response caching

 ## Conclusion
 This application provides a solid foundation for web applications requiring user authentication and secure content delivery.
 Its modular architecture, comprehensive security implementation, and clean separation of concerns make it both maintainable and extensible.
 The dual-token JWT authentication system, combined with robust CSRF protection and input sanitization, ensures a high level of security for user data and sessions.
+The addition of reusable UI components enhances development efficiency and maintains design consistency across the application.